oymotion/gForceSDKEmbedded/README.md

 	You just have to call them, and they are:

     *   //Parse the data received by the serial port;
 	    //*gForceData : Points to the structure that stores the parsed data;
 		//timeout : Set data acceptance judgment time;

 		enum GF_Ret GFC_GetgForcedata(struct GF_Data *gForceData, unsigned long timeout);

     *   //Converts the received quaternions into euler angles;
 	    //*quat :  Points to a structure that stores quaternions;
 		//*euler : Points to the structure that stores the euler Angle;

-		enum GF_Ret GFC_GetQuaternionToEuler(const struct GF_Quaternion *quat, struct GF_Euler *euler);
+		enum GF_Ret GFC_QuaternionToEuler(const struct GF_Quaternion *quat, struct GF_Euler *euler);

     *   //Determine if the hand gesture is obtained;
 	    //gesture : The variable that stores the gesture;
 		//timeout : Set data acceptance judgment time;

 		BOOL GFC_GetGesture(enum GF_Gesture gesture, unsigned long timeout);